anlumo/capnp-serde/README.md

 # capnp-serde

 A library for serializing and deserializing [Cap'n Proto](https://capnproto.org/) messages with Serde.
 It relies on the [capnp](https://github.com/capnproto/capnproto-rust) crate.
+Note that it does *not* use the Cap'n Proto message encoding, this crate is for serializing using *another* format.

 ## Use Case